+While machine/program generated codes are pre-tested and usually very structured, it may not be easy to debug and extend.
 While it’s certainly possible to rewrite part of the codes for fine tuning or customization, one should not forget that next time when the designer click “generated c/c++” button again, all the changes will be overwritten.
-So the update made at the bottom (i.e. generated codes) will not back propagate or bag annotate to original design.
+So the update made at the bottom (i.e. generated codes) will not back propagate or back annotate to original design.
 One almost always have to change from the top.

 My observations for this top-down approach are:

 - Suitable for designer who has original collateral, don’t know or want to code.

 - Should run correctly as it has been tested

 - May not be efficient, (most of the case, certainly in this case above)

 - Not easy to maintain…. bad readability and can’t enforce coding guideline

 - One direction only, code changes can’t back propagate.

 If a software developer is going to tackle the AMI modeling challenge, his/her approach probably will be different from that used by the SERDES/IC designer.
 If it’s me, a bottom-up approach will probably be used:

 - 1st, one will identify several common blocks to be used, such as